Thierry61/tfa_safenetwork/README.md

 and configured with the set of configuration files defined in ["vaults" directory](https://github.com/Thierry61/tfa_safenetwork/tree/master/vaults).

-On a Linux host with rust 1.30.1 (NOT THE LATEST VERSION!):
+On a Linux host with latest rust version:

 ```bash
 # Build vault from Maidsafe source